tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 ```

-_Do not forget to use the `Tab` key to autocomplete directory names and prevent spelling mistakes_
+&#x1F4A1; TIP! _Do not forget to use the `Tab` key to autocomplete directory names and prevent spelling mistakes_

 ---